raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.03_eventos/README.md

   </li>
   <li>Create a function that add a legend with some color to the task created on the previous exercise.
 This function should receive a string (<em>"color"</em>) as parameter and create dynamically a &lt;div&gt; element with the class <code>task</code>.
     <ul>
-      <li>The paremeter should be used as background color of the created &lt;div&gt;.</li>
+      <li>The parameter should be used as background color of the created &lt;div&gt;.</li>
       <li>This new element should be added as a child of the &lt;div&gt; that has the class <code>"my-tasks"</code>.</li>
     </ul>
   </li>
-  <li>Create a function that adds an event that when the user clicks in the &lt;div&gt; element corresponding to the color of the task, add to this element the class <code>task selected</code>.
+  <li>Create a function that adds an event, that when the user clicks in the &lt;div&gt; element corresponding to the color of the task, add to this element the class <code>task selected</code>.
 That means, when the task has the class <code>task selected</code> it's been selected.
     <ul>
-      <li>When the user clicks in the element again, its class should revert back to only being <code>task</code>.
-That means the tak isn't selected anymore</li>
+      <li>When the user clicks in the element again, its class should revert to only being <code>task</code>.
+That means the task isn't selected anymore</li>
     </ul>
   </li>
-  <li>Write a funcion that add an event that when the user clicks in a day on the calendar, its color it's changed to same one of the selected task.
+  <li>Write a function that add an event, that when the user clicks in a day on the calendar, its color it's changed to same color of the selected task.
   <ul>
     <li>When the user clicks again on the day with the colors of the legend, revert its colors back to <code>rgb(119,119,119)</code>.</li>
   </ul>
   </li>
 </ol>
 <h3>Bonus - Requirements</h3>
 <p>Let's add some appointments to your calendar?
-Develop a function that when the user types an appointement in the input text box <em>"COMPROMISSOS"</em>, add a list item to <em>"MEUS COMPROMISSOS"</em> when the user clicks in <em>"ADICIONAR"</em>.</p>
+Develop a function that when the user types an appointment in the input text box <em>"COMPROMISSOS"</em>, add a list item to <em>"MEUS COMPROMISSOS"</em> when the user clicks in <em>"ADICIONAR"</em>.</p>
 <ul>
   <li>If no character is inserted in the <code>input</code> element, the function should return an <code>alert</code> with an error message when the user clicks in <em>"ADICIONAR"</em>.</li>
   <li>The event should also be triggered when the user types <em>"enter"</em>.</li>